queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 The play of the Dungeons & Dragons game (and by extension, Mass Effect 5e) unfolds according to this basic pattern.

 ### 1. The GM describes the environment.
-The GM tells the players where their adventurers are and what’s around them, presenting the basic scope of options that present themselves (how many airlocks lead out of a space station, what’s on a table, who’s in the night club, and so on).
+The GM tells the players where their operatives are and what’s around them, presenting the basic scope of options that present themselves (how many airlocks lead out of a space station, what’s on a table, who’s in the night club, and so on).

 ### 2. The players describe what they want to do.
 Sometimes one player speaks for the whole party, saying, “We’ll take the east door,” for example.
-Other times, different adventurers do different things: one adventurer might search a lock box while a second examines an esoteric symbol spray painted on a wall and a third keeps a look out for thugs.
+Other times, different operatives do different things: one operative might search a lock box while a second examines an esoteric symbol spray painted on a wall and a third keeps a look out for thugs.
 The players don’t need to take turns, but the DM listens to every player and decides how to resolve those actions.

 Sometimes, resolving a task is easy.
-If an adventurer wants to walk across a room and open a door, the GM might just say that the door opens and describe what lies beyond.
-But the door might be locked, the floor might hide a tripwire, or some other circumstance might make it challenging for an adventurer to complete a task.
+If an operative wants to walk across a room and open a door, the GM might just say that the door opens and describe what lies beyond.
+But the door might be locked, the floor might hide a tripwire, or some other circumstance might make it challenging for an operative to complete a task.
 In those cases, the GM decides what happens, often relying on the roll of a die to determine the results of an action.

-### 3. The DM narrates the results of the adventurers’ actions.
+### 3. The DM narrates the results of the operatives’ actions.

 Describing the results often leads to another decision point, which brings the flow of the game right back to step 1.

-This pattern holds whether the adventurers are cautiously exploring a derelict ship, talking to a devious politician, or locked in a firefight against a squad of Batarian extremists.
+This pattern holds whether the operatives are cautiously exploring a derelict ship, talking to a devious politician, or locked in a firefight against a squad of Batarian extremists.
 In certain situations, particularly combat, the action is more structured and the players (and GM) do take turns choosing and resolving actions.
-But most of the time, play is fluid and flexible, adapting to the circumstances of the adventure.
+But most of the time, play is fluid and flexible, adapting to the circumstances of the mission.

-Often the action of an adventure takes place in the imagination of the players and GM, relying on the GM’s verbal descriptions to set the scene.
-Some GMs like to use music, art, or recorded sound effects to help set the mood, and many players and GMs alike adopt different voices for the various adventurers, aliens, and other characters they play in the game.
+Often the action of a mission takes place in the imagination of the players and GM, relying on the GM’s verbal descriptions to set the scene.
+Some GMs like to use music, art, or recorded sound effects to help set the mood, and many players and GMs alike adopt different voices for the various operatives, aliens, and other characters they play in the game.
 Sometimes, a GM might lay out a map and use tokens or miniature figures to represent each creature involved in a scene to help the players keep track of where everyone is.